idebtor/nowic/01GettingStarted.md

       git reset --hard origin/master
       ```
       __Explanation:__ `git fetch` downloads the latest from remote without trying to merge or rebase anything.
 Then the `git reset` resets the master branch to what you just fetched.
 The `--hard` option changes all the files in your working tree to match the files in origin/master
-      __Causion:__ If you have any local changes, they will be lost.
+      __Caution:__ If you have any local changes, they will be lost.
 With or without --hard option, any local commits that haven't been pushed will be lost.

       __JoyNote__: How do I keep my local files clean after trials?
       - Go to the ~/nowic folder.